header logo

 Thiago A. is the extremely all-powerful No. 6 player

-As assistant coach Pep Lijnders stated to GOAL back in August, “When Thiago plays, we play too.”
+As assistant coach Pep Lijnders stated to GOAL back in August, "When Thiago plays, we play too."
 However, not everyone is passionate about this smooth-skilled midfielder.
-“I don’t understand the hype about Thiago,” former Liverpool player Didi Hamann wrote last season.
-“For me, he is one of the highest rated players in European football.
+"I don't understand the hype about Thiago," former Liverpool player Didi Hamann wrote last season.
+"For me, he is one of the highest-rated players in European football."

 3. Trent Alexander-Arnold (Liverpool)

-Before the Premier League clash with Brighton this season, Klopp was asked about Trent Alexander-Arnold’s recent disappointment with the England national team.
-Klopp’s response was, “Do you really want to open this box?!”
-Klopp’s reaction is understandable.
+Before the Premier League clash with Brighton this season, Klopp was asked about Trent Alexander-Arnold's recent disappointment with the England national team.
+Klopp's response was, "Do you want to open this box?!"
+Klopp's reaction is understandable.

 Alexander-Arnold is set for Liverpool's first team